cluoma/Pico2Maple-fw/README.md

 With everything wired up, it's simply a matter of plugging in a USB device to the Pico 2 using the USB-A to Mini-USB adapter and plugging the Dreamcast controller cable into the console.

 # Changlog

+## 2025-06-14

+* Experimental support for custom controller layouts/remapping, and SD card is required to load the layout

 ## 2025-05-18